 - Adjustable resistance: Most cross trainers come with this feature built-in to appeal to a variety of fitness levels.
-Make sure the cross trainer you select has resistance that’s going to be hard enough for you in the long term, not just where you are right now.
+Make sure the one you select has resistance that’s going to be hard enough for you in the long term, not just where you are right now.

 - Quiet factor: Because of the propeller type motion of a cross trainer, some models can be very loud.
 If sound is an issue for you, make sure your model has a small sound footprint.

 - Smooth motion: Jerky cross trainers aren’t any fun to use.
 Pedals and arms should move smoothly and quietly.

 - Stride length: An average stride length of 53.34 cm is going to be long enough for just about everyone.
 Make sure the stride length isn’t any shorter; otherwise your movement will be impeded.

 - Upper body comfort: Check the handgrip placement to make sure it’s in an ideal place for you.